alexop89056/fastapi-celery/README.md

 # FastApi application with Celery Broker
-### The application includes a loigku to get ip address from external api and save it to database.
+### The application includes a logic to get ip address from external api and save it to database.

 ## Technologies used
 - **FastApi**